Liposuction Complications: The 5 Most Common After Surgery

 5. Fibrosis

-Fibrosis, the formation of thick, fibrous tissue bands beneath the skin, can occur following overly aggressive liposuction or improper postoperative care.
+Fibrosis, the formation of thick, fibrous tissue bands under the skin, can occur following overly aggressive liposuction and improper postoperative care.
+Understanding comprehensive scar management and camouflage treatments helps address fibrotic changes through integrated approaches that combine regenerative therapies with aesthetic correction.
 Though less common, it can still challenge achieving smooth, even skin post-surgery.

 How to Minimize the Risk of These Complications

 The best way to avoid these complications is by preparing your body and mind well in advance of your surgery.
-Here’s what you can do:
+You may need to make significant lifestyle changes.
+Here's what you can do:

-• Adopt a Healthy Lifestyle: Start a balanced diet rich in proteins, healthy fats, and complex carbohydrates at least three to six months before your surgery.
+• Adopt a Healthy Lifestyle: Start a balanced diet and exercise routine rich in proteins, healthy fats, and complex carbohydrates at least three to six months in advance of your procedure.
 Hydrate well, and ensure you get enough restful sleep to support your body's healing processes.

 • Avoid Processed Foods and Sugary Drinks: Steer clear of high-sodium and high-sugar foods, as well as caffeine and carbonated beverages, which can impede your recovery.